Iraqi Armed Forces: Challenges for the armed forces

 Poor levels of internal security have stifled attempts to build any national banking or credit systems.
 In lieu of such organizations, Iraqi units operate at any given time with an estimated 10–20% absenteeism rate due to soldiers temporarily leaving their units to deliver their pay back to their families.
 This can be especially grueling if the unit is on deployment outside of their home province as the absenteeism time is naturally increased.

 In addition, all military hospitals under the Saddam regime were looted and abandoned during the 2003 invasion of Iraq; thus as of April 2007 the Army had no military hospitals.
 There is only one military prosthetics facility in the country and virtually no mental health or burn treatment services.
 Wounded Iraqi soldiers are expected to receive treatment either at civilian hospitals or if possible, at Coalition medical facilities.
 Corruption practices spurred partly by over-taxation at these civilian hospitals significantly drive up costs to the soldier.
 Due to overwhelming red tape within the Iraqi military compensation system, it is commonplace for the soldier to end up bearing the financial brunt of medical expenses.

 Purchases from U.S. Industry

-U.S. foreign military sales (FMS) to Iraq during fiscal year 2020 included:
+U.S. foreign military sales (FMS) to Iraq during the fiscal year 2020 included: